14 skateboarding competitions you should pay attention to

-Skateboarding has a long tradition of community and competition, and because of that, there are scores of contests held across the country and the globe.
-Keep reading to learn about the differences between amateur and professional competitions and check out some of the top contests in the States.
+Skateboarding has a long tradition of community and competition, and because of that, there are scores of competitions held across the country and the globe.
+Keep reading to learn about the differences between amateur and professional skateboard competitions and check out some of the top contests in the States.

 Amateur vs. Professional Competitions